 Third priority is not an *actual* priority - For the entire time CW has been available, dealing with it has been at most my third priority.
-There's zero life/death urgency to me to sell, while the other things matter way more to me (but knowing how "thinking" happens in some, I will here provide an Emergency Response to those so-wired.. see Note 1).
+There's zero life/death urgency to me to sell, while the other things matter much more to me (but knowing how "thinking" happens in some, I will here provide an Emergency Response to those so-wired.. see Note 1).
 And most of the time, my dance card is pretty full.
-If something important needs doing on the other two, and it does with disgusting frequency, that gets the bandwidth... "executive control".
+If something important needs doing on the other two, and it does with disgusting frequency, that gets the bandwidth... the term is "executive control".
 Third priority has been noted numerous times in the blogs from the start.
 Actually... scroll down the blog list, it's right there in the first sentence of one of the first.

 One-at-a-time engagement - While there is no alternative to the prior point because of the nature of operating with priorities, this one is not something to brag about.
 In a nutshell, this means if one interested party seems very sincerely engaged and serious, I just work that one instead of doing them in parallel.
 A single sincerely interested party WILL eat all the time I have for Clock Work and more.